Preparing a School Website for the New School Year

 There are a few things that WSAs can do to help prepare the school site for each new school year:

 Let us know whether you're coming back! (as spring semester ends)

 If you were a WSA last year, take a few minutes to think about whether you'd like to return as WSA next year, and talk it over with your principal.
 If you feel like you just don't have time or the position otherwise isn't working out, I'd rather you not have to stress about it for another year.

 Once you know whether you're coming back the next year, send a note to the Assistant Webmaster so that we'll know who your school's WSA is.

 Send updates for the Classrooms and Administrators sections (in early August)

 At the end of each summer, the district-level web team sets up sites for teachers who are new to the district.
-However, we aren't able to get reliable and up-to-date information about which teachers are leaving, changing schools, changing what they teach, etc.
+We send an email to each principal, requestion the specific information we need.

 Archive last year's scrapbook photos (flexible, usually by the 3rd week of school)

 Note: This is more complex than the typical tasks WSAs do throughout the year.
 If you're feeling adventurous you can give it a try...or you can remind the Assistant Webmaster to clean up your school's scrapbook.

 Throughout the school year, many pages of photos were probably created in your school's scrapbook site.
 It's nice to keep these photos available to visitors, but you don't want them to get in the way of the new photos.
 I would recommend creating an unhidden page with links to each of the album pages, and then hiding all of last year's album pages.